jbeck018/howlerops/docs/compliance/COMPLIANCE_CHECKLIST.md

 ## ATTESTATION

-I certify that this compliance checklist has been reviewed and accurately reflects the current state of SQL Studio's compliance program.
+I certify that this compliance checklist has been reviewed and accurately reflects the current state of Howlerops's compliance program.

 **Chief Compliance Officer**
 Name: _______________________